 Who will be interviewing you?
 If you don’t know, don’t be afraid to call and ask.
 It will show initiative and that you care.
 You’ll want to know specific facts about the company, or any relatively new news in the industry.
 A good rule of thumb is to at least know the basic history of the company and over-all mission.
 Make sure you’re aware of their core values and bring this up in your actual interview as to how they align with your own.
 The employer wants to know you share the same vision.

 *Little tip: if you know who is interviewing, look them up on LinkedIn!
 Your name will pop up as ‘viewing their profile’ – it’s like planting the seed.
 Just make sure your profile is up to date!

 Also, be sure you know what is on your resume… you’ll be expected to talk about past roles, so know the facts and figures about your previous or current employer (and don’t lie!)

 You should know from your basic research if your role environment is business casual or business professional, because you will want to dress accordingly.
 Be sure your clothes are wrinkle free, lint free, dog/cat hair free, and tidy.
 Present your best self.
 To prepare for a job interview, dress like you already have the job!

 You’ll want to be sure you’re an expert of your individual resume.
 You may think you are because you created it, but you truly need to know what you’ve written down and the information you’ve provided.
 Review your resume and be sure you are capable of answering questions that are geared toward the information you have provided on your resume.

-If you’d like a list of commonly asked questions or questions you should ask your interviewer just click the button below.
+If you’d like a list of commonly asked questions or questions you should ask your interviewer just click here!

 Step Two – The Interview